REFERENCE & RESOURCE PAGES:

 Henry Weill was already making Fenton-Weill branded amplifiers and guitar pickups (including the Broadway 1857 and 1925 basses and some early Dallas Tuxedo models) before his involvement with Jim Burns in BURNS WEILL.
 Following Jim's sudden, unexpected (and unwelcome) departure from the partnership, Henry decided to continue making instruments under his previous brandname, believing that the Fenton-Weill name hinted at Fender associations, which he surmised made good commercial sense for marketing electric guitars.

 The range initially continued unaltered from the Burns-Weill range, since one of the settlement arrangements made after the dissolution of the Burns-Weill partnership included Henry being granted exclusive ownership of the designs for the models.
-A few transitional examples emerged bearing the brandname Weill London, as the ever-frugal Henry simply chopped ‘Burns’ off the existing head plates.
-Once stocks were exhausted he used a similar ivoroid plate updated to read 'FENTON WEILL GUITAR - LONDON', then another batch with the outline reversed to point left, before switching to a small metal badge in 1961.
+A few transitional examples emerged bearing the brandname Weill London, as the ever-frugal Henry simply chopped ‘Burns’ off the existing 'BURNS WEILL - LONDON' head plates.
+Once these stocks were exhausted he used a similar ivoroid plate updated to read 'FENTON WEILL GUITAR - LONDON', then another batch with the outline reversed to point left, before switching to a small cast metal badge in 1961.
 Styling of the Burns-derived models quickly became more streamlined; Henry didn't think much of Jim's original designs and he set about re-vamping the range, adding cutaways and curves throughout.
 After the pair split, Henry built bodies in-house, but necks proved more problematic, so these were instead supplied by a gunstock maker and the parts were then put together in the FW factory.

 c.1988 Making Music